sujitvasanth/streaming-LLM-chat/README.md

 ### Streaming-LLM-chat

-<body>This is a transformers library application that
+This is a transformers library application

-allows you to choose a local LLM and run
+that allows you to choose a local LLM and run

 streaming inference on GPU.

 it uses:

-Python 3.8.10
+- Python: 3.8.10

-Transformers version: 4.36.2
+- transformers library: 4.36.2

-transformers_stream_generator
+- transformers_stream_generator library

 the models are predownloaded to the